freesourcecode/Bookstore-Management-System-Project-CodeIgniter/README.md

 ## How to run the Bookstore Management System Project in CodeIgniter?

-These are the steps on how to run **Bookstore Management System Project in CodeIgniter**
+These are the steps on how to run **Bookstore Management System Project in CodeIgniter**.

 1. **Download Source Code**